 Determine whether you will be charged for the other party's attorney's fees if you breach the contract and lose the case that will probably arise to enforce it.
 If you are prone to breaching contracts, this is the kind of clause you should avoid.

-Before You Sign a Construction Contract: Get a Free Legal Evaluation
+Get Legal Advice Before You Sign a Construction Contract

 Construction contracts require careful consideration.
 Problems frequently arise in the construction process and the construction contract determines how these issues are resolved.
-Contact a local attorney for a free initial case review to ensure that your agreement that covers all contingencies.
+A local construction law attorney can give you peace of mind and help you make the right decisions.